-The main worry is injury, but this article aims to invite you to understand the deadlift, and how to avoid the risks it may pose if performed incorrectly.
+The main worry about performing a deadlift is injury.
+So we have writte this article to explain the benefits of this compound exercise, and how to avoid the risks it may pose if performed incorrectly.

 We shall cover the following points:

 - Involved muscles

 - Cues and tips

 It is true that to the uninitiated beginner, the deadlift, is best learned and completed slowly to register injury preventing habits and muscle memory.